 After you find the right references you must remember to ask them to be your references.
 This is an important step, ASK!
 There is nothing worse than putting someone down as a reference and they don’t know they have been listed as a reference.
 When the employer calls that person the conversation will be awkward and it can possibly turn the employer and your reference off.
 So remember to ask your reference first.

 When asking someone to be your reference it is best to do it in person.
-This is more personal and you receive you answer right away.
+This is more personal and you receive your answer right away.
 If asking them in person isn’t an option try to call them or email them to get permission.
 When you ask for a reference remember to be direct and thankful.
 Even if they don’t agree to be your reference, remember to thank them for their time.
 If they do agree it may also be helpful to explain the job you are applying for and the skills or qualities they are looking for.
 By doing this your reference can tailor their review to those specific skills and qualities.
 Also, ask the person if they need anything from you in order to be a reference (such as a copy of your resume).

 Photo source: Victor1558